-Oregon Private Colleges Week each summer is a great way to tour a bunch of different types of campuses with minimal cost, especially for rising juniors and seniors.
-Even if you plan to study elsewhere it's a great way to find what type of campus feels good to you, get a sense of what questions to ask, tour some dorms and find out what type of resources colleges can offer.
-There is usually a future admissions fee waiver if you visit four or more campuses during the week.
-See website to register and for details on their virtual offerings for 2020.
+Oregon Private Colleges Week Typically held each summer, is a great way to tour a selection of different campuses with minimal cost, especially for rising juniors and seniors.
+Even if you plan to study elsewhere it's a great way to find what type of campus feels good to you, get a sense of what questions to ask, tour dorms, and find out what type of resources colleges can offer.
+There is usually a future admissions fee waiver for these schools if you visit four or more campuses during the week.
+See the website to register and for details on their virtual offerings for 2020.

 How do I get college credit while in High School?